Published on in Neonatology Update

 This program’s emphasis is on providing comprehensive yet individualized care based on the pathophysiology of each patient, enhancing family well-being, and maximizing infant developmental potential.
 Our multidisciplinary team includes experienced complex care physicians from not only Neonatology, but also Pulmonary Medicine, Cardiology, ENT, and General Surgery.
 Crucially, this team also includes a broader set of healthcare workers specializing in the care of CLD babies including nurses, frontline clinicians, dietitians, respiratory therapists, pharmacists, physical/occupational therapists, speech-language pathologists, psychologists, and social workers.

-Close collaboration with specialists throughout the Hospital — including other specialty teams like the Pulmonary Hypertension Program, Neonatal Airway Program, Bone Health Team, Technology Dependence Center, Center for Lymphatic Imaging and Interventions, psychosocial team, and developmental team — means that patients in the NeoCLD Program receive the most comprehensive care, all in one place.
+Close collaboration with specialists throughout the Hospital — including other specialty teams like the Pulmonary Hypertension Program, Neonatal Airway Program, Bone Health Team, Technology Dependence Center, Jill and Mark Fishman Center for Lymphatic Disorders, psychosocial team, and developmental team — means that patients in the NeoCLD Program receive the most comprehensive care, all in one place.

 “Direct communication between multiple specialists across different disciplines, as well as regular group discussions, really helps us understand the baby better as a whole person and promotes joint decision making based on the needs of each individual patient,” says Huayan Zhang, MD, neonatologist and medical director of the NeoCLD Program.